Your Cart (0)

 Is an agency always more expensive than a freelancer?

 Not always.
 Agencies charge higher hourly rates, but they often complete complex projects faster because specialized teams work in parallel.
 A website that takes an agency 6 weeks might take a freelancer 14 weeks because one person is doing design, then development, then SEO sequentially.
 For a complex project, the total cost can be comparable while the agency delivers months sooner.
-For simple projects, freelancers are almost always cheaper.
+For simple projects, freelancers are almost always cheaper upfront, though the true cost depends on how much of your own time the project consumes.

 How do I vet a freelancer vs an agency?

-For freelancers: check their portfolio for work matching your needs, talk to 2-3 references, and start with a small paid test project before committing to a larger engagement.
-For agencies: review case studies with measurable outcomes, ask about their team and process, request a detailed proposal with line-item pricing, and speak with references from projects similar to yours in scope and budget.
+For freelancers, check their portfolio for work matching your needs, talk to 2 or 3 references, and start with a small paid test project before committing to a larger engagement.
+For agencies, review case studies with measurable outcomes, ask about their team and process, request a detailed proposal with line-item pricing, and speak with references from projects similar to yours in scope and budget.
+In both cases, ask specifically about communication cadence and how they handle setbacks, because that is where most engagements fail.

 Can I switch from a freelancer to an agency mid-project?

 You can, but it costs time and money.
 The agency needs to audit what exists, identify issues, and potentially rebuild portions of the work.
-Switching at the 30% mark costs roughly 20% overhead.
-Switching at 70% completion can cost 40-50% overhead because the agency must work within constraints set by someone else's approach.
+Switching at the 30 percent mark costs roughly 20 percent overhead.
+Switching at 70 percent completion can cost 40 to 50 percent overhead because the agency must work within constraints set by someone else's approach, and often the foundation has to be partially rebuilt to meet production standards.
 Choose the right fit from the start when possible.

 What if my freelancer disappears mid-project?

-This happens more often than people expect.
-Protect yourself with milestone-based payments (never pay more than 25% upfront), require code and asset access in your contract, and insist on regular documentation.
-If it happens, an agency can typically take over, but expect 2-4 weeks of assessment and reorganization before work resumes at full speed.
+This happens more often than people expect, particularly on projects longer than 6 weeks.
+Protect yourself with milestone-based payments, never paying more than 25 percent upfront.
+Require code and asset access in your contract, including GitHub repository ownership transferred at milestone completion, not at final delivery.
+Insist on regular documentation.
+If it happens, an agency can typically take over, but expect 2 to 4 weeks of assessment and reorganization before work resumes at full speed.

 Do agencies work with my existing freelancers?